tandt53/hashnode-posts/test-automation-architecture.md

     }
 }
 ```
-- **Test layer** simply are the set of all test classes, methods that arrange  scenarios and checkpoint verifications into test cases and suites.
-During test execution, this layer will call methods from business layer (`loginPage.login()`) and from core layer (`Assert.assertTrue()`).
-A test method is usually represented for `test scenario(s)` that includes use cases and expected result verification.
+- **Test layer** simply is the set of all test classes, methods that arrange scenarios and checkpoint verifications into test cases and suites.
+During test execution, this layer will call methods from the business layer (`loginPage.login()`) and from the core layer (`Assert.assertTrue()`).
+In general, a test method represents a set of scenario steps that include use cases and expected results.
-- **Business layer** covers all the business feature of the application that and converts into programmable methods with parameters (if needed).
-These methods describe user steps in user scenario, not test scenario, so assert commands should never appeared in this level.
-Normally **page objects** is considered as in business layer.
+- **Business layer** encapsulates all the business features of an application and converts them into programmable methods with parameters (if needed).
+These methods describe user steps in the user scenario, not the test scenario, so assert commands should never appear at this level.
+Normally **page objects** are considered part of the business layer.
-- **Core layer** contains all the supported methods from libraries or frameworks to execute test on application.
-Theses methods can come from:
+- **Core layer** contains all the methods available in libraries or frameworks to execute tests on an application.
+These methods can come from:
   - Test libraries/frameworks: `Assert.assertTrue()`, `Assert.assertEquals()`
-  - web automation: `sendKeys()`, `click()`, etc. from Selenium WebDriver
+  - Web automation: `sendKeys()`, `click()`, etc. from Selenium WebDriver
   - API automation: `given()`, `when()`, `then()` from Rest Assured.
-  - etc.
+  - Etc.

 ## Layers Principles
-Beside the layer's responsibilities, there is a rule to place a layer on the top, middle or bottom of the architecture.
-The key is **`dependency`**.
-To make the right position, you should answer some basic questions:
+As well as layer responsibilities, there is a rule for placing layers at the top, middle, or bottom of an architecture.
+The key is **dependency**.
+To choose the right position, you should answer some basic questions:
-- `Responsibility` - *what is it for?* for test or business or support.
+- `Responsibility` - *what is it for?* For testing, business, automating or support.
-- `Dependencies` - *what are its dependencies?* test layer has 2 dependencies: business and core layers.
-But business layer depends on only core.
+- `Dependencies` - *what are its dependencies?* Test layer has 2 dependencies: the business and core layers.
+But the business layer depends on the core.
-- `Dependents` - *what are its dependents?* test layer does not have any dependent, business has 1 dependent (test layer), core layer has 2 dependents (business and test layers)
+- `Dependents` - *what are its dependents?* Test layer does not have any dependents, business layer has 1 dependent (test layer), core layer has 2 dependents (business and test layers).

 ## Summary
-This post just presents 3 basic layers in the architecture for test automation.
-It is a good and fundamental guideline for you to structure test automation code.
-In fact, it is not easy to categorize everything in an automation project that is belong to one of 3 mentioned layers.
-However, just remember keyword **`DEPENDENCY`** and you can freely create new layer(s) as you want.
+This post summarizes the 3 basic layers of the architecture for test automation.
+It can serve as a helpful and fundamental outline for structuring test automation code.
+It is not easy to categorize everything that falls under one of the 3 layers in an automation project.
+However, just remember the keyword **DEPENDENCY** and you can freely create new layer(s) as you want.